|COOMBE PRO PEDAL SYSTEMS

 COOMBE MILLENNIUM II pedal systems are currently in stock and shipping within 2 business days.
 Please view/print the on-line PDF instruction manual, prior to ordering.
 All sales are covered by our unconditional 60 day money back guarantee.
-And a trade-in program is available for current Coombe pedal users who would like to upgrade.

 ||10mm (pedal + cleat)